Dehydration in Cats

 Author: Dr. Chyrle Bonk

-While your kitty may hate water externally, internally they’re made up mostly of water-about 80% in fact.
+While your kitty may hate water externally, internally, they’re made up mostly of water-about 80%, in fact.
 Water is needed for proper digestion and waste removal, circulation, temperature regulation, and virtually all physiological processes.
-So, it’s very important that your cat drinks lots of fluids, or else a very serious condition called dehydration can occur.
+So, your cat must drink lots of fluids, or else a severe condition called dehydration can occur.